Azure/azure-signalr/docs/rest-api.md

 You can also use [Microsoft.Azure.SignalR.Management](<https://www.nuget.org/packages/Microsoft.Azure.SignalR.Management>) to publish messages to Azure SignalR Service using the similar interfaces of `IHubContext`.
 Samples can be found [here](<https://github.com/aspnet/AzureSignalR-samples/tree/master/samples/Management>).
 For more information, see [here](management-sdk-guide.md).

 ## Limitation

-Azure SignalR Service has following limitation:
+Currently, we have following limitation for REST API request:

-* Body size: up to 1MB per request.
+* Header size, we only support up to 16KB.
-* Header size: up to 16KB.
+* Body size, we only support up to 1MB.

+If you want to send message than 1MB, please use management SDK with persistent connection.